 Branches of Analytical Chemistry

-Two sub-branches are coming under analytical chemistry namely quantitative analysis and qualitative analysis which are explained as follows.
-These two methods form backbone of many educational labs of analytical chemistry.
+Two sub-branches come under analytical chemistry namely quantitative analysis and qualitative analysis which can be explained as follows.
+These two methods form the backbone of many educational labs of analytical chemistry.

-Quantitative analysis- Quantitative Analysis is a method of determining the absolute or relative quantity regarding the concentration of one or more substances present in a sample.
+Quantitative Analysis is a method of determining the absolute or relative quantity regarding the concentration of one or more substances present in a sample or compound.

-For example, Take a sample of the unknown solid substance.
+For example, take a sample of an unknown solid substance.
 The chemists first use “qualitative” methods to identify what type of compound is present in the sample; then he adopts the quantitative analysis procedure to determine the exact amount or the quantity of the compound present in the sample.

-Some of the Quantitative analysis includes Gravimetric Analysis and Volumetric analysis.
+Some Quantitative analysis techniques include Gravimetric Analysis and Volumetric analysis.

-Qualitative analysis- Quality means the standard or the feature of one substance.
-Hence Qualitative analysis method deals with the determination of the quality of a particular compound, irrespective of its quantity or concentration.
-In simple words, the qualitative analysis does not measure the amount of the substance but measures the quality of that material.
-One of the best examples of this type of method is the observation of a chemical reaction, whether the will be a color change or not.
+Quality means the standard or the feature of one substance.
+Hence, Qualitative analysis method deals with the determination of the quality of a particular compound, irrespective of its quantity or concentration.
+In simpler words, the qualitative analysis does not measure the amount of the substance but measures the quality of that material.
+One of the best examples of this type of method is the observation of a chemical reaction, whether there will be a change in colour or not.

 Importance of Analytical Chemistry

 Analytical chemistry is the branch which is taught in almost all schools and colleges.
 But the applications of it are made in pharmaceutical industries, food factories, chemical industries, agricultural industries and in scientific laboratories.
-The tools used for this purpose is quite expensive which one cannot afford in the home.
+The tools used for this purpose are quite expensive which one cannot afford at home.

 Applications of Analytical Chemistry

-- It is employed in the process of chromatography where the blood samples of a person are determined.
+- It is employed in the process of chromatography where the blood samples of a person are classified.